ray-project/mobius/README.rst

    be restarted once a node has failure.

 #.
-   **AutoScale **(Moved from internal in the future).
+   **AutoScale **.
+(Moved from internal in the future).
 Generate a new graph with different configurations in runtime without stopping job.

 #.
-   **Fusion Training **(Moved from internal in the future).
+   **Fusion Training **.
+(Moved from internal in the future).
 Combine TensorFlow/Pytorch and streaming, then buiding an e2e online machine learning pipeline.

 Examples